nestordemeure/nestordemeure.github.io/content/cooking/sweet/cakes/flourless chocolate.md

 ## Ingredients:

-* 230 grams of salted butter
+* 120 grams of salted butter
-* 330 grams of 70% cacao chocolate
+* 170 grams of 64% cacao chocolate
-* 6 eggs
+* 3 eggs
-* 60 grams of plain yogurt
+* 30 grams of plain yogurt
-* 185grams of white sugar
+* 90 grams of white sugar
-* 10 grams of cornstarch
+* 2 teaspoons of cornstarch
-* 10 grams of vanilla extract
+* 1 teaspoon of vanilla extract
-* 5 grams of grounded instant coffee
+* 1 teaspoon of grounded instant coffee
 * one large pear

 ## Preparation:

 #### Eggs

-* separate the white and yolks of the eggs
+* separate the white and yolks[^yolks] of the eggs
 * beat the egg whites in a large bowl

+[^yolks]: The yolks will *not* be used.

 #### Batter